 A dusting of icing sugar sifted over the tops of the scones before serving looks pretty.

 For a sharper outline grease and flour your cutter beforehand.
-If it becomes sticky halfway through, wash and re-grease.
+If it becomes too sticky halfway through, wash and re-grease but don't hang about: the raising agents lose effectiveness after about 15 minutes.

 As you can see, our cake-loving cat prefers a traditional plain scone.